 4x increase in process capacity

-Intelligent automation in life insurance enables underwriters, adjusters, investigators and others to be more productive, getting more work done in the same amount of time.
+Intelligent document processing in life insurance enables underwriters, adjusters, investigators and others to be more productive, getting more work done in the same amount of time.

 85% faster cycle time